Applying this one badminton technique strengthens your relationship with stakeholders

 So, next time you’re on an online call remember to return to centre and spend more time looking at the camera than at your screen.

-And notice how your connections strengthen.
+And notice how your connections strengthen one conversation at a time.

 Previous